jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 changing terminals, and anyway was pretty inefficient because my disk ended up cluttered with “temporary” VTK volumes.

-I tried a bunch of stuff after that time, including Mayavi and even building my own orthogonal views viewer with Matplotlib (which was super slow), but nothing really clicked.
+I tried a bunch of things after that time, including Mayavi and even building my own orthogonal views viewer with Matplotlib (which was super slow), but nothing really clicked.
 What's worse, I didn't see any movement on this — I even found a very discouraging thread on MNE-Python in which Gaël Varoquaux concluded, given the lack of support, that 3D visualisation was not mission critical to anyone and not worth pursuing further. (!)
-Throughout that time, I kept living with either manually picking out 2D slices, or going back to tools outside of Python, with all the context switching that that entailed.
+Throughout that time, I kept living with either manually picking out 2D slices, or going back to tools outside of Python, with all the context switching that entailed.
 The end result is that I was looking at my data far less than I should have been, which slowed down my work.
 I can't count the number of silly mistakes I made and dead ends I chased, just because I wasn't looking at the data enough.